Alexey-T/pyPhpTree/readme.md

 Module is a tiny parser of PHP source code, which finds lines with "class"/"function" declarations.
 It reads PHP code only inside `<? ... ?>` tags (any count of fragments in one file), and outside of `/* ... */` and `// ...` comments, and outside of `'...'` strings (multi-line strings supported, escape backslash should work).

-Function `get_headers(lines)` finds all classes/functions, in given "lines" list, and gets tuples:
+Function `get_headers(filename, lines)` finds all classes/functions, in given "lines" list, and gets tuples:

     (line_index, level, caption, kind)